moby/buildkit/docs/solver.md

 }
 ```

 There are two functions that every operation defines.
-One describes for to calculate a cache key for a vertex and another how to execute it.
+One describes how to calculate a cache key for a vertex and another how to execute it.

 `CacheMap` is a description for calculating the cache key.
 It contains a digest that is combined with the cache keys of the inputs to determine the stable checksum that can be used to cache the operation result.
 For the vertexes that don't have inputs(roots), it is important that this digest is a stable secure checksum.
 For example, in LLB this digest is a manifest digest for container images or a commit SHA for git sources.